 Serbin Studio is passionate about serving their surrounding community.
 Lara Serbin serves as the Design Chair on the Buckeye Main Street Coalition.
-Serbin enjoys collaborating with board members, Town of Buckeye council members and local stakeholders in building Buckeye into a strong and vibrant community.
+Serbin enjoys Collaborative Design with board members, City of Buckeye council members and local stakeholders in building Buckeye into a strong and vibrant community.
 The projects below are a representation of the types of collaborations that Serbin Studio has had the opportunity to participate in.

 Miller Gateway was a collaborative project designed by the Buckeye Main Street Coalition.
 The revitalization project is a site wall to improve the appearance of residential homes down a major vehicular artery that leads to the historic downtown commercial district.
 The purpose is to encourage patrons to visit main street on the exit from the Equestrian Center located south of the town.
 Equestrian Center activity is a major attraction for Buckeye, Arizona.